 How to Color Frosting

-There are two ways to add color to frosting.
+There are three ways to add color to frosting (one also adds flavor!).
 Paste or gel food coloring is highly concentrated and comes in a variety of colors (you can find it at hobby stores and specialty cooking stores).
-A little goes a long way with this type of food coloring -- just swirl a toothpick into the coloring and mix well into your frosting.
+A little goes a long way with this type of food coloring—just swirl a toothpick into the coloring and mix well with your frosting.
 Add the color little by little until you have your desired hue.

 Liquid food coloring is more commonly found in grocery stores and is usually packaged in a set of four colors: red, yellow, green, and blue.
 To use, stir drops of food coloring into the frosting (mix and match the primary colors to get creative hues!) until you achieve your desired color.